sudo-boo/minion-grid/README.md

 # Minion Grid Web-Scraper

-This is a small web-scraping project created for scraping the LinkedIn profiles (for now) using a centralised controller and uses multiple agents for efficiency.
+This is a small web-scraping project created for scraping using a centralised controller and uses multiple agents for efficiency.

+Scraping is done for the LinkedIn profiles for now, if needed there will be multiple branches on this same repo.

 ## Prerequisites